rootexit/pdf.js/examples/node/pdf2png/README.md

     $ npm install
     $ gulp dist-install

-Run the example to convert the first page of a PDF file to a PNG image:
+Install the Node canvas library and run the example to convert the first page of a PDF file to a PNG image:

+    $ npm install canvas
     $ cd examples/node/pdf2png
-    $ node pdf2png.mjs
+    $ node pdf2png.js